Battle of Stamford Bridge: Aftermath

 King Harold accepted a truce with the surviving Norwegians, including Harald's son Olaf and Paul Thorfinnsson, Earl of Orkney.
 They were allowed to leave after giving pledges not to attack England again.
 The losses the Norwegians had suffered were so severe that only 24 ships from the fleet of over 300 were needed to carry the survivors away.
 They withdrew to Orkney, where they spent the winter, and in the spring Olaf returned to Norway.
 The kingdom was then divided and shared between him and his brother Magnus, whom Harald had left behind to govern in his absence.
-The casualties are referred as so high in both sides in many sources.
-An English-born Norman historian Orderik Vital reports half a century later that the whaling ground is still "is easily recognizable by the piles of bones that still bear witness to the heavy losses on both sides".
-Which proves this.
+The casualties are referred as so high in both sides in many sources, an English-born Norman historian Orderic Vitalis reports half a century later that the battle ground was still "easily recognizable by the piles of bones that still bear witness to the heavy losses on both sides".

 Harold's victory was short-lived.
-Three days after the battle, on 28 September, a second invasion army led by William, Duke of Normandy, landed in Pevensey Bay, Sussex, on the south coast of England.
+Three days after the battle, on 28 September, a Norman invasion army led by William the Conqueror landed in Pevensey, Sussex, on the south coast of England.
 Harold had to immediately turn his troops around and force-march them southwards to intercept the Norman army.
-Less than three weeks after Stamford Bridge, on 14 October 1066, the English army was decisively defeated and King Harold II fell in action at the Battle of Hastings, beginning the Norman conquest of England, a process facilitated by the heavy losses amongst the English military commanders.
+On 14 October, Harold, leading an army of between 5,000 and 13,000 troops, confronted the Norman army at the Battle of Hastings.
+There, he was decisively defeated and killed in action, allowing for William to march on London and take control over all of England as part of the Norman Conquest.